 The revival of a potential drug to fight Alzheimer’s, whose clinical trials had been declared futile just months ago, proved the value of sticking with the search for treatments for the disease when other pharmaceuticals companies are “running away”, according to the chief executive of its developer, Biogen.
 By announcing on Tuesday that it would seek regulatory approval after all for its drug aducanumab, the US biotech company gave new hope to millions of patients and caregivers — and its shareholders.
 Read the complete article here (PDF).

-- ProMIS Neurosciences to present at Sachs 3rd Annual Neuroscience Innovation Forum January 9, 2020
+- Sachs Neuroscience Innovation Forum Presentation January 27, 2020

 - ProMIS Neurosciences: “Best in Class” therapy for misfolded protein diseases, based on a proprietary discovery platform November 6, 2019

 - Executive Chairman Gene William’s Presentation at the HC Wainwright Investor Conference September 10, 2019